 Candidates for Georgetown's Cyberfellows Scholarship Program must earn a degree that will lead to full-time employment in the area of cybersecurity at an eligible governmental position.
 Students may pursue undergraduate or graduate degrees in areas critical for cybersecurity, such as computer science, mathematics, law, policy, technology, and international affairs.
 Students entering the program must join the governmental workforce within two years; many jobs require that students be able to obtain a security clearance.
 Candidates must be in good academic standing and have a grade-point average of 3.5 or above.
 Please note: these requirements mean that undergraduate scholarships are generally only open to students who will be juniors or seniors.

 OPM requires scholarship recipients to work after graduation in a full-time position related to cybersecurity in a governmental cybersecurity position for a time equal to the length of their scholarship.
 Students who receive the scholarship for less than one academic year must work for one year.
 Students on scholarship for two years must obtain an internship in an appropriate governmental position during the summer before their final academic year.
 Ultimately, NSF and OPM determine whether positions are appropriate for the program's scholars.
+As an indication of what types of jobs qualify, please see the NICE Cybersecurity Workforce Framework or read NIST Special Publication 800-181.
 OPM also requires recipients to fulfill Georgetown's program obligations.